FEBRUARY | GOD CREATED US WITH EMOTIONS

 This curated list goes hand in hand with our February Monthly Menu activities.
 Whether you are making "plate puppets" or erupting a "Valentine volcano," these stories provide the faith-forward context your child needs to navigate their emotions.
 I hope these books help you show your little one that God cares deeply about every feeling they experience.

 • What Are Feelings For? by Abby Wedgeworth — This thoughtful book gives language to emotions and reveals their good purpose.
-I appreciate how it helps children see feelings as meaningful rather than something to push away.
+It helps children see feelings as meaningful rather than something to push away.

-• The Dad Who Never Gave Up by Steph Williams — An engaging retelling of the Prodigal Son that captures the wide range of emotions in this month’s Bible story.
-It gently highlights love, sorrow, joy, and forgiveness through story.
+• The Dad Who Never Gave Up by Steph Williams — This is an engaging retelling of the Prodigal Son that captures the wide range of emotions in this month’s Bible story.
+It gently highlights love, sorrow, joy, and forgiveness throughout the narrative.

 • Curious Me!
 Feelings by Avery Rabedeaux — This book helps toddlers name and recognize emotions they experience every day.
-It offers simple language that supports early emotional awareness.
+It’s a wonderful tool for early emotional vocabulary.

 • Happy and You Know It: Indestructibles Book — This durable favorite highlights one of our monthly songs and invites movement and joy.
 It works especially well for younger toddlers who learn through rhythm and repetition.

-• God Loves Me by Kristin Wetherell — I have been eagerly awaiting this release.
-It fills an important gap by introducing God’s love and the Trinity in a way accessible to children under four.
+• God Loves Me by Kristin Wetherell — This board book fills an important gap in children’s literature by introducing God’s love and the Trinity in a way accessible to children under four.

 • God Made All Your Feelings by Amanda Flinn — This book thoughtfully connects emotions to God’s response in Scripture.
-I find it helpful not only for children, but for my own heart as a parent.
+I find it helpful not only for my children, but for my own heart as well.

 This post contains affiliate links through our Amazon Associate account.
 That means if you purchase a book through these links, I may receive a small commission at no extra cost to you.
 Your support allows me to keep offering practical, Christ-centered tools for disciple-makers like you.